Gwerin Iau 2019 : Friday 29/11/19 – Sunday 01/12/19

 Course tutors specialise in presenting music and folk dance to children of all ages.
-For the instrumental activities the children must be able to play their instrument as the course involves learning tunes by ear.
-The course is not suitable for complete beginners but for those who do not play there are plenty of opportunities to sing and take part in step dance (clogging).
+Children can choose to focus on playing an instrument, singing or step dancing (clogging).
+For the instrumental option the children must be able to play their instrument as the course involves learning tunes by ear so is not suitable for complete beginners.

 As part of the course there are opportunities to take part in Glan-llyn’s exciting outdoor activities, from canoeing, high ropes, and climbing, to ten pin bowling and swimming.

 Have a look at more pictures from Gwerin Iau 2018 here

 The costs of the course is £95, which includes which includes accommodation, food and all lessons and activities.

 Feedback from course participants

 “The best part for me was the mixture of folk and Glan-llyn.
 I enjoyed the Noson Lawen and singing around the fire”